Blizzard president J. Allen Brack is leaving the company | Dot Esports

-J. Allen Brack is stepping down as the leader of Activision Blizzard, the company announced today.
+J. Allen Brack is stepping down as the leader of Blizzard, the company announced today.

 Jen Oneal and Mike Ybarra will be taking over as “co-leaders of Blizzard,” it revealed in a statement.

+Oneal was previously the head of Vicarious Visions, the Activision-owned studio that remastered games in the Crash Bandicoot and Tony Hawk’s Pro Skater series over the past few years.
+Activision Blizzard merged Vicarious Visions into Blizzard earlier this year and named Oneal an executive vice president at the time.
+Ybarra is a former Xbox executive who joined Blizzard in late 2019.

-The news comes after the California Department of Fair Employment and Housing filed a lawsuit against Blizzard on July 21, alleging the company fosters a “frat boy” culture where female employees are subjected to sexual harassment.
+Brack’s departure comes after the California Department of Fair Employment and Housing filed a lawsuit against Blizzard on July 21, alleging the company fosters a “frat boy” culture where female employees are subjected to sexual harassment.
+Since then, many women have come forward on social media and to the press, detailing their accounts of sexual abuse and misogyny, including some who spoke to investigators at the Department of Fair Employment and Housing.

-In a statement made on July 22, Blizzard accused the Department of Fair Employment and Housing of including “distorted, and in many cases false, descriptions of Blizzard’s past.”
+Activision Blizzard disputed allegations made by the Department of Fair Employment and Housing, calling it “distorted, and in many cases false, descriptions of Blizzard’s past,” in a statement made to the press on July 22.

-“The picture the DFEH paints is not the Blizzard workplace of today,” Blizzard said.
+“The picture the DFEH paints is not the Blizzard workplace of today,” an Activision Blizzard spokesperson said.
 “Over the past several years and continuing since the initial investigation started, we’ve made significant changes to address company culture and reflect more diversity within our leadership teams.”

 On July 26, a reported 1,000 current and former employees at Blizzard signed a letter to denounce the company.